Carson Kelly Player Props: Diamondbacks vs. Mariners

 Carson Kelly At The Plate

-- Kelly is batting .167 with a double, a home run and two walks.
+- Kelly is hitting .174 with a double, a home run and two walks.

-- Kelly has picked up a hit in eight of 22 games this season, with multiple hits three times.
+- Kelly has picked up a hit in nine of 23 games this year, with multiple hits three times.

-- He has homered in one of 22 games, and in 1.4% of his plate appearances.

-- Kelly has driven in a run in four games this year (18.2%), including one multiple-RBI game.
+- Kelly has driven in a run in five games this season (21.7%), including one multiple-RBI game.

-- He has scored in three of 22 games so far this year.
+- He has scored in three games this year (13.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.